-Perry Hall is an associate professor in the Department of African, African American, and Diaspora Studies within the UNC College of Arts & Sciences.
-He researches how music and expressive culture emerging from grassroots African American spaces shape the American perspective.
+Sayan Banerjee is an assistant professor in the Department of Statistics and Operations Research within the UNC College of Arts & Sciences.
+He studies emerging patterns in large random systems.

 Anna Fraser is PhD student in the Department of Chemistry within the UNC College of Arts & Sciences.
 She designs, synthesizes, and characterizes polymers for water purification.

 Lamar Graham is an assistant professor of Spanish in the Department of Romance Studies within the UNC College of Arts & Sciences.
 He studies historical grammar and sound changes within the Spanish language and compares them to those found in other Romance languages.